sedadenboer/RailNL/README.md

 Here n is the number of unique trajectories shorter than 120 minutes and r is the max. number of trajectories.
 In the North- and South-Holland case r = 7 and n = 10835519.
 The entire state space is thus equal to 10835519 * 10835518 * 10835517 * 10835516 * 10835515 * 10835514 * 10835513 = 10^10^8.16.

+For The Netherlands, r = 20 and n is such a large number that it was difficult to calculate this within a realistic timeframe.

 ### Algorithms
 #### Constraints
 To narrow down the problem and make the solution more realistic to real-life line management, there have been added a few general constraints: